githubmave/Mobile-Mileage-Tracker/README.md

-##  Use case to illustrates Data Flow from Front end To -> Back end To -> DB
+##  Use  Meter Data  to illustrates Data Flow from Front end To -> Back end To -> DB

 * ######  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Users enter and submit meter reading